Wishing you knew more about Aboriginal culture? Search no more.

 "I used to start work on Tuesdays from 6 o'clock and work through to 11 o'clock at night because I'd be looking after 6 children - the youngest would have been eight months.
 I was not even 14 at the time... it was like slave labour."

-Contracts issues by governments made leaving a punishable offence.
+Contracts issued by governments made leaving a punishable offence.
 If people did leave, in most states police hunted them and returned them in chains .

 Stolen wages, stolen future